S&P 500, Nasdaq at all-time highs on COVID-19 treatment hopes

 The World Health Organization, however, was cautious about endorsing the treatment, citing "low quality" evidence that it works.

+"The stock market has a reputation of anticipating future events that gives people confidence there will be a 'normal' going forward because of the incredible amount of resources that have been put towards the pandemic," said Tom Plumb, chief investment officer at Plumb Funds in Madison, Wisconsin.

-Apple Inc AAPL.O gained 2.7% to cross $500 per share for the first time, providing the biggest boost to the three main stock indexes.
+Ahead of the 4-for-1 share split, Apple Inc AAPL.O gained 0.9% to cross $500 per share for the first time, providing the biggest boost to the three main indexes.

-Facebook Inc FB.O, Amazon.com Inc AMZN.O, Microsoft Corp MSFT.O and Google-parent Alphabet Inc GOOG.O that along with Apple represent nearly a quarter of the S&P 500's market capitalization, climbed between 0.9% and 3.5%.

-Consumer discretionary .SPLRCD, technology .SPLRCT and communication services .SPLRCL led gains among the major S&P sectors.
+Economically-sensitive energy .SPNY, financials .SPSY and materials .SPLRCM advanced more than any other major S&P sector.

-Further aiding sentiment was a report the Trump administration is considering fast-tracking an experimental COVID-19 vaccine being developed by AstraZeneca Plc AZN.L and Oxford University for use in the United States before election.
+Aiding market sentiment was a report the Trump administration is considering fast-tracking an experimental COVID-19 vaccine developed by AstraZeneca Plc AZN.L and Oxford University for use in the United States before election.

-"Everyone is focused on the same thing and that's eradicating the virus, whether it's through treatment, but preferably from vaccines," said Thomas Hayes, managing member at Great Hill Capital LLC in New York.

-"That is the key to unlocking the economy because all the timulus aid and liquidity is there.
-We just have to enable people to get back to normalcy and the global economy can boom."

 The Dow, however, is still about 5% below its February peak.